 This is a fairly new option in South Africa, in response to an increasing need.
 Many women do not have medical aid, but they may have some funds available for the birth, even if it is not enough to pay for a full hospital delivery with an obstetrician.

 A few hospitals across the country has rolled out programs where moms can birth with the labour ward midwives, while a gynae is on stand-by.
-They usually birth at a reduced rate, with some aspects of care not included (for example if baby needs to be admitted to NICU, in which case they may still need to be transferred to a government hospital).
+They typically offer less expensive birth options.

 It is important to know that there is not one option that suits everybody.
 So do some research, make the effort to look at a few options, and in the end listen to your gut feeling on what would be the best option for you as an individual.